 Program / Module Function 1.
-SEASAVE, Acquire real-time raw data (SEASAVE) or upload SEATERM, or data from memory (Upload button in SEATERM or SeatermAF SeatermAF, as applicable).
-2. Data Conversion Convert raw data to a .cnv file, selecting ASCII as data conversion format.
-Converted data includes: • pressure, temperature, and conductivity • (if applicable) dissolved oxygen current and dissolved oxygen temperature (SBE 13 or 23); dissolved oxygen signal (SBE 43) • (if applicable) light transmission, pH, fluorescence, etc. 3.
+Seasave, Acquire real-time raw data (Seasave) or Seaterm232, upload data from memory (Upload menu in SEATERM, or Seaterm232 for 19 plus V2, or Upload button in SeatermAF SEATERM or SeatermAF, as applicable).
+Convert raw data to a .cnv file, selecting ASCII as data conversion format.
+Converted data includes:pressure, temperature, and conductivity 2.
+Data Conversion (if applicable) dissolved oxygen current and dissolved oxygen temperature (SBE 13 or 23); dissolved oxygen signal (SBE 43) (if applicable) light transmission, pH, fluorescence, etc. 3.
 Filter Low-pass filter pressure to increase pressure resolution for Loop Edit, and low-pass filter temperature and conductivity to smooth high frequency data.
 4. Align CTD Advance conductivity, temperature, and oxygen relative to pressure, to align parameters in time.
 This ensures that calculations of salinity, dissolved oxygen, and other parameters are made using measurements from same parcel of water.
 5. Cell Thermal Mass Perform conductivity cell thermal mass correction if salinity accuracy of better than 0.01 PSU is desired in regions with steep gradients.
 6. Loop Edit Mark scans where CTD is moving less than minimum velocity or traveling backwards due to ship roll.
-7. Derive Compute: • salinity, density, and other parameters • oxygen from oxygen current and oxygen temperature (SBE 13 or 23) or oxygen signal (SBE 43) Note that input file must include conductivity, temperature, and pressure.
+7. Derive Compute: salinity, density, and other parameters oxygen from oxygen current and oxygen temperature (SBE 13 or 23) or oxygen signal (SBE 43) Note that input file must include conductivity, temperature, and pressure.
 8. Bin Average Average data into desired pressure or depth bins.
 9. Sea Plot Plot data.

-Processing SBE 16, 16plus, 16plus-IM, 21, and 45 Data
+Processing SBE 16, 16plus, 16plus-IM, 16plus V2, 16plus-IM V2, 21, and 45 Data

-- The example assumes that a configuration (.con) file is available.
-A .con file is provided by Sea-Bird when the instrument is purchased, based on the user-specified configuration and the factorycalibration.
-An existing .con file can be modified in Configure, Data Conversion, Derive, or Bottle Summary, or in SEASAVE.
-If you do not have a .con file, use SBE Data Processing's Configure menu to create the .con file. - Even if your instrument does not have a pressure sensor (SBE 21 and 45; SBE 16, 16 plus, and 16 plus-IM without optional pressure sensor): Select pressure as an output variable in Data Conversion if you plan to calculate salinity, density, or other parameters that require pressure in Derive or Sea Plot.
-For the 16, 16 plus, and 16 plus-IM, Data Conversion inserts a column with the moored pressure (entered in the .con file Data dialog) in the output .cnv file.
+- The example assumes that a configuration (.con or .xmlcon) file is available.
+A configuration file is provided by Sea-Bird when the instrument is purchased, based on the user-specified configuration and the factory-calibration.
+An existing configuration file can be modified in Configure, Data Conversion, Derive, or Bottle Summary, or in Seasave.
+If you do not have a configuration file, use SBE Data Processing's Configure menu to create the file. - Even if your instrument does not have a pressure sensor (SBE 21 and 45; SBE 16, 16plus, 16plus-IM, 16plus V2, and 16plus-IM V2 without optional pressure sensor): Select pressure as an output variable in Data Conversion if you plan to calculate salinity, density, or other parameters that require pressure in Derive or Sea Plot.
+For the SBE 16 series instruments, Data Conversion inserts a column with the moored pressure (entered in the .con or .xmlcon file Data dialog) in the output .cnv file.
 For the SBE 21 and 45, Data Conversion inserts a column of 0's for pressure in the output .cnv file. - The SBE 45 outputs data in engineering units.
-However, you must still run Data Conversion to put the data in a format that can be used by SBE Data Processing's other modules. - For an SBE 21 or 45: If the thermosalinograph has a remote temperature sensor, SEASAVE, Data Conversion, and Derive all use the remote temperature data to calculate density and sound velocity.
+However, you must still run Data Conversion to put the data in a format that can be used by SBE Data Processing's other modules. - For an SBE 21 or 45: If the thermosalinograph has a remote temperature sensor, Seasave, Data Conversion, and Derive all use the remote temperature data to calculate density and sound velocity.